 - A cross-section of people who will execute the on the project

 Running the play

-Your team should already have hypothesis in mind to explore.
+To keep your experience canvas lean, make sure you have hypothesis in mind to explore.
 And do your homework first: arrive with a bit of research in hand so you can make the most of the session.